MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/respond-to-reviews-using-windows-store-services.md

 2. Before you call a method in the Windows Store reviews API, [obtain an Azure AD access token](#obtain-an-azure-ad-access-token).
 After you obtain a token, you have 60 minutes to use this token in calls to the Windows Store reviews API before the token expires.
 After the token expires, you can generate a new token.
 3. [Call the Windows Store reviews API](#call-the-windows-store-reviews-api).

+> [!NOTE]
->**Note**&nbsp;&nbsp;In addition to using the Windows Store reviews API to programmatically respond to reviews, you can alternatively respond to reviews [using the Windows Dev Center dashboard](../publish/respond-to-customer-reviews.md).
+> In addition to using the Windows Store reviews API to programmatically respond to reviews, you can alternatively respond to reviews [using the Windows Dev Center dashboard](../publish/respond-to-customer-reviews.md).

 <span id="prerequisites" />
 ## Step 1: Complete prerequisites for using the Windows Store reviews API